 The options related to IV TPOXX® are divided into two primary manufacturing steps.
 There are options related to the manufacture of bulk drug substance ("IV BDS Options"), and there are corresponding options (for the same number of IV courses) for the manufacture of final drug product ("IV FDP Options").
 BARDA may choose to exercise any, all, or none of these options in its sole discretion.
-The 19C BARDA Contract includes: three separate IV BDS Options, each providing for the bulk drug substance equivalent of 64,000 courses of IV TPOXX®; and three separate IV FDP Options, each providing for 64,000 courses of final drug product of IV TPOXX®.
+The 19C BARDA Contract includes: three separate IV BDS Options, each providing for the bulk drug substance equivalent of 64,000 courses of IV TPOXX®; and three separate IV FDP Options, each providing for the bulk drug product of IV TPOXX®.
 BARDA has the sole discretion as to whether to simultaneously exercise IV BDS Options and IV FDP Options, or whether to make independent exercise decisions.
 If BARDA decides to only exercise IV BDS Options, then the Company would receive payments up to \$30.7 million; alternatively, if BARDA decides to exercise both IV BDS Options and IV FDP Options, then the Company would receive payments up to \$76.8 million.
 For each set of options relating to a specific group of courses (for instance, the IV BDS and IV FDP options that reference the same 64,000 courses), BARDA has the option to independently purchase IV BDS or IV FDP.

 Revenues in connection with the 19C BARDA Contract are recognized either over time or at a point in time.
 Performance obligations related to product delivery generate revenue at a point in time.
-Revenue for other performance obligations under the 19C BARDA Contract are recognized over time using an input method using costs incurred to date relative to total estimated costs at completion.
-For the three months ended June 30, 2020 and 2019, the Company recognized revenues of \$1.4 million and \$0.4 million, respectively, on an over time basis.
-For the six months ended June 30, 2020 and 2019, the Company recognized revenues of \$3.5 million and \$1.7 million, respectively, on an over time basis.
-In contrast, revenue recognized for product delivery and therefore at a point in time for the three and six months ended June 30, 2020 was \$36.2 million.
-For the six months ended June 30, 2019, the Company recognized \$7.1 million of revenue at a point in time.
+Other performance obligations under the 19C BARDA Contract generate revenue over time.
+For the three months ended March 31, 2020 and 2019, the Company recognized revenues of \$2.1 million and \$1.3 million, respectively, on an over time basis.
+In contrast, revenue recognized for product delivery, and therefore at a point in time, for the three months ended March 31, 2019 was \$7.1 million.
+There was no revenue recognized at a point in time during the three months ended March 31, 2020.